tee3/homedir/README.md

 $ ./install
 ```

-To install packages (for OS X via Homebrew only for now), run the
+To install system packages (for OS X via Homebrew only for now), run
-following script as the administrator of the system.
+the following script as the administrator of the system.

 ```
-$ ./install_packages_osx
+$ ./install_system_packages_osx
 ```

 # rationale